post

 2023 Panama Canal Cruise

 This is my first day of not wearing a mask.
-Previously, I wore a mask when walking the hallways and venues, using elevators, and especially when I expected crowds like at performances at Main Stage or B.B.
+Previously, I wore a mask when walking the hallways and venues, using elevators, and especially when I expected crowds during performances at Main Stage or B.B.
 Kings.
 I wouldn’t wear a mask in my stateroom or when outside.
 I’ve decided to accept the risk and go maskless everywhere for the rest of the voyage.

 It’s great to have another sea day, where I don’t have to get up early for an excursion, so I sleep in until 8am.
 I go down to the Main Dining Room around 8:30am for breakfast at a shared table with two couples, one from Nanaimo and the other from the Napa Valley in California who I have had breakfast with before.
 Spinner dolphins appear off the stern of the ship, so I jump up to take some mediocre video through the windows with my iPhone.